adamcameron/cfscript/cfscript.md

 });
 ```

-Note that Railo can call methods directly on a literal, so this works:
+Note that Railo/Lucee can call methods directly on a literal, so this works:
 ```cfc
 ["a","b","c"].each(function(element,index,array){
     writeOutput("#index#:#element#;"); // 1:a;2:b;3:c;